We accept PayPal, Visa & Mastercard

 |

-Author: Tad Mosel Publisher: Samuel French Format: Softcover # of Pages: 90 Pub.
-Date: 2011 ISBN-10: 0573605254 ISBN-13: 9780573605253 Cast Size: 7 female, 6 male, 1 male child
+Author: Tad Mosel Publisher: Samuel French (cover may change) Format: Softcover # of Pages: 90 Pub.
+Date: 2011 Edition: Acting ISBN-10: 0573605254 ISBN-13: 9780573605253 Cast Size: 7 female, 6 male, 1 male child

 |

-About the Play:
+the Play:

 All the Way Home is a full-length drama by Tad Mosel,

-based on the Pulitzer Prize-winning novel, A Death in the Family,
+based on the Pulitzer Prize-winning semi-autobiographical novel, A

 twentieth century family life and the crushing intrusion of sudden

-death.
+accident.
 Especially

 recommended for school and contest use.

-Prize-winning adaptation of James Agee's Pulitzer
+adaptation of James Agee's Pulitzer Prize-winning novel A

-Prize-winning novel A Death in the Family.
-While the play is
+Death in the Family.
+While the play is set over 100 years ago in

-set over 100 years ago in Knoxville, Tennessee, it explores all the
+Knoxville, Tennessee, it explores all the universal emotions that

-universal emotions that ring true today when a loved one is suddenly
+ring true today when a loved one is suddenly taken away.
+The Folletts

-taken away.
-The Folletts are a close-knit family, although they have
+are a close-knit family, although they have different temperaments

-different temperaments and beliefs.
-Jay is a reformed alcoholic who
+and beliefs.
+Jay is a reformed alcoholic who has turned to a more

-has turned to a more stable family life and career.
-His wife, Mary,
+stable family life and career.
+His wife, Mary, is deeply religious.

-is deeply religious.
-They truly love each other, although some
+They truly love each other, although some issues, such as her zealous

-issues, such as her zealous approach to religion and her reluctance
+approach to religion and her reluctance to tell their son, Rufus,

-between the two.
-When Jay, who is a husband, a father, a son and a
+is a husband, a father, a son and a brother, dies unexpectedly in a

-brother, dies unexpectedly in a car accident during a visit to see
+car accident during a visit to see his ailing father, the tragic

-his ailing father, the tragic death shatters the hearts of his wife
+death shatters the hearts of his wife and young son and leaves his

-and young son and leaves his extended family in shock and to cope
+extended family in shock and to cope with the loss.

 All the Way Home premiered in 1960 and was a critical and